Forests group halts plan to endorse Indonesian paper giant

 Asia Pulp & Paper said it had "quarantined" at one of its mills about 800 truckloads of wood bought from Fajar Surya Swadaya.

-It said the purchase was an administrative lapse that occurred before an inspection of the plantation showed the operator didn't understand what is known as "high conservation stock" and was cutting down natural forest.
-April, meanwhile, said the plantation had done a conservation assessment in April 2015 and based on this, development was done in areas that weren't natural forest.
+It said the purchase was an administrative lapse that occurred before an inspection of the plantation showed the operator didn't understand what is known as "high carbon stock" and was cutting down natural forest.
+April, meanwhile, said the plantation had done a conservation assessment in April 2015 and based on this, the development wasn't done in a forest with high conservation value.

-Note: This story has been corrected to show that term in last paragraph should be high carbon stock instead of high conservation stock.